 - If you are having a tincture, stick to 10 to 15 drops, thrice daily.

 If you are taking a dandelion supplement, you can follow the dosage prescribed by your health care provider.
-Dandelion has been approved by the US FDA for use as a supplement (30).
+Dandelion has been given the generally recognized as safe (GRAS) status and approved by the US FDA for use as a supplement (30).

 You can get the supplement here.